 Luckily, the shedding of the old coat and the growth of the new coat happen simultaneously so your dog isn’t missing a coat layer all at once.

 Pomeranian Shedding In Puppies

 Pomeranian puppies are known to go through a stage that’s lovingly called the “puppy uglies”.

 While no Pomeranian is ugly in my opinion they do go through a teenage phase of fur growth that can be quite shocking if you are unaware.

 During this phase, your puppy’s soft fur is shed in preparation for its adult double coat to grow.

-It sounds straightforward, where things get ugly is the fact that the hair loss and hair growth happen at an inconsistent rate.
+It sounds straightforward, but where things get ugly is the fact that hair loss and hair growth happen at an inconsistent rate.
 Your puppy will no longer look like a little fluff ball and possibly have random patches of fur that are much longer or shorter than others.

 Luckily, this stage only lasts for a short period of time, starting around four to six months of age ending by the time your dog is around a year old.